This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 How Long Should You Let Paint Dry Between Coats?

 As we mentioned previously, the paint dries at different rates depending on a number of factors, two of the most important factors being the material you are painting and the ambient temperature of your immediate environment.
-Generally, it is a good idea to let any paint on any surface dry for two to three hours before sanding the surface lightly and applying your next coat of paint.
+Generally, it is a good idea to let any paint on any surface dry for two to three hours before sanding the surface lightly with fine sandpaper and applying your next coat of paint.
 This will also depend on the type of spray paint you use.

 Remember that patience during the drying process can save you a lot of time having to respray your entire workpiece, which would be frustrating, to say the least.